Do College Minors Matter?

 So, yes, you can hop from major to major, but it’s not the most time- and money-saving way to get your hands on a bachelor’s degree.

-In case you wish to change your major, see to it that you will enjoy the replacement to keep yourself from looking for another major to opt for sooner or later.
+If you wish to change your major, see that you will enjoy the replacement to keep yourself from looking for another major to opt for sooner or later.

 Keep in mind that some colleges and universities do not allow their students to change their declared majors.